Gravitational-wave constraints on the GWTC-2 events by measuring the tidal deformability and the spin-induced quadrupole moment: Parameter estimation methods

 We also use the PN formula for the tidal effects.
 We employ the 2.5PN-order (relative 5+2.5PN-order) tidal part of the phase.
 Recently, Henry {\it et al.}~\cite{Henry:2020ski} have derived the complete form up to 5+2.5PN order for the mass quadrupole, current quadrupole, and mass octupole contributing to the GW tidal phase.
 We rewrite it only for the mass quadrupole interactions as a function of the dimensionless tidal deformability of each object defined as $\Lambda_{1,2}=\lambda_{1,2}/m_{1,2}^5$ by\footnote{We will extend the our analysis by adding the current quadrupole and mass octupole interactions.} \begin{widetext}

-\end{widetext} where $x=[\pi M_\mathrm{tot} (1+z) f]^{2/3}$ is the dimensionless PN expansion parameter, $M_\mathrm{tot} = m_1+m_2$ is the total mass, $\eta=m_1 m_2 / (m_1+m_2)^2$ is the symmetric mass ratio, and $X_A=m_A/M_\mathrm{tot}$, A=1,2.
-Here, we do not ignore the antisymmetric contribution $\delta \tilde{\Lambda}$ terms, while they are always subdominant on the tidal effects to the GW phase, compared with the symmetric contribution $\tilde{\Lambda}$ terms~\cite{Favata:2013rwa,Wade:2014vqa}.
+\end{widetext} where $x=[\pi M_\mathrm{tot} (1+z) f]^{2/3}$ is the dimensionless PN expansion parameter, $M_\mathrm{tot} = m_1+m_2$ is the total mass, $\eta=m_1 m_2 / (m_1+m_2)^2$ is the symmetric mass ratio, and $X_A=m_A/M_\mathrm{tot}$, A=1,2.\footnote{Following the modification of the tidal contributions to the phasing in Ref. \cite{Henry:2020ski_v4}, Eq.
+(4) has been corrected.
+Two coefficients of 7PN order have been corrected.} Here, we do not ignore the antisymmetric contribution $\delta \tilde{\Lambda}$ terms, while they are always subdominant on the tidal effects to the GW phase, compared with the symmetric contribution $\tilde{\Lambda}$ terms~\cite{Favata:2013rwa,Wade:2014vqa}.
 We have implemented the complete GW tidal phase up to 5+2.5 PN-order and the tidal amplitude up to 5+1 PN-order for the mass quadrupole interactions and used it in our analyses.

 The leading-order effect due to the SIQM appears as a part of spin-spin interactions in the PN phase at relative 2PN order~\cite{Poisson:1997ha}, and the leading-order additional term for binary ECO is described as